github/docs/content/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-comparing-branches-in-pull-requests.md

 ## Three-dot and two-dot Git diff comparisons

-There are two comparison methods for the `git diff` command; two -dot (`git diff A..B`) and three-dot (`git diff A...B`).
-By default, pull requests on {% data variables.product.prodname_dotcom %} show a three-dot diff, or a comparison between the most recent version of the topic branch and the commit where the topic branch was last synced with the base branch.
+There are two comparison methods for the `git diff` command; two-dot (`git diff A..B`) and three-dot (`git diff A...B`).
+By default, pull requests on {% data variables.product.prodname_dotcom %} show a three-dot diff: a comparison between the most recent version of the feature branch and the commit where the topic branch was last synced with the base branch.

 ### Three-dot Git diff comparison

-The three-dot comparison shows the difference between the latest common commit of both branches (merge base) and the most recent version of the topic branch.
+The three-dot comparison shows the difference between the latest common commit of both branches (merge base) and the most recent version of the feature branch.

 ### Two-dot Git diff comparison

-The two-dot comparison shows the difference between the most recent version of the topic branch and the latest state of the `main` branch.
+The two-dot comparison shows the difference between the most recent version of the feature branch and the latest state of the `main` branch.

 To see two committish references in a two-dot diff comparison on {% data variables.product.prodname_dotcom %}, you can edit the URL of your repository's "Comparing changes" page.
 For more information, see the  [Git Glossary for "committish"](https://git-scm.com/docs/gitglossary#gitglossary-aiddefcommit-ishacommit-ishalsocommittish) from the _Pro Git_ book site.